What is the need?

 Geoarchaeological assessments allow us to make informed decisions about the effects of projects on the local environment and associated heritage deposits, achieve good design outcomes and design proportionate mitigation strategies.

 Richard is a Senior Geoarchaeologist with 20 years’ experience of working in archaeology, geoarchaeology and deposit modelling for sites across the UK.
 Richard leads JBA’s geoarchaeological service offering providing support and advice to clients, colleagues and archaeological fieldwork teams on interpreting deposits and sampling strategies.
 Richard has extensive experience in providing DBAs, Written Schemes of Investigation, creation of deposit models and archaeological and geoarchaeological reports.
-Richard co-authored a case study to the monograph publication Deposit Modelling in Archaeology (2018).
+Richard co-authored a case study to the monograph publication which can be found here.

 For more information on our Geoarchaeology services, please contact Richard Payne.